jstemerdink/EPi.Libraries.FavIcons/EPi.Libraries.Favicons/readme.txt

-﻿NOTE: If you are updating from version 1.2, please republish the startpage with the icons.
-And add the ContainsSettings attribute to it.
+﻿NOTE: If you are updating from version 1.2, please add the ContainsSettings attribute to it and republish the start page with the icons.
 They will be stored as Blobs from now on, which is much cleaner and better suited for Azure.

+Add the following attribute to the ContentType you use for your settings

+[ContainsSettings]

 Add properties to the ContentType you use for your settings and add the attributes shown below.